TommyX12/darknet-cpp-wrapper/README.md

 	The following steps are performed on this copy, unless stated otherwise.

 3. **Remove or rename the main function in the darknet source code. <br/>** There is a main function in the original darknet.
-In order to use it as a library, this function must be removed or renamed.
+In order to use darknet as a library, this function must be removed or renamed.
 For example, rename this function to _main instead of main. <br/>
 	The function is located in `src/darknet.c`.

 4. **Copy the content inside `wrapper` folder to somewhere near the source file. <br/>**